karljtaylor/kjt/content/blog/2016-12-01-how-long-does-it-take-to-make-an-email-template-anyway.md

 +++
-categories: ["email marketing", "marketing", "startups"] date= 2016-12-01T00:59:45 2016-12-01 00:59:45 +0000
+categories= ["email marketing", "marketing", "startups"] date= 2016-12-01T00:59:45 2016-12-01 00:59:45 +0000
 author = "karl taylor"
 title= "How Long Does It Take To Make An Email Template Anyway?"